Nebraska COVID19 Updates

 Applicator Training: In lieu of in-person pesticide applicator training sessions, UNL is directing all private and commercial applicators to use the new online program to certify or recertify.
 Press Release | NDA's COVID19 Resource page.

 Department of Transportation (NDOT)NDOT launched a Traffic Count Dashboard as an informational resource for Nebraskans.
 NDOT has been reporting traffic data since March 1 tracking COVID19's impact on statewide traffic volumes.
+NDOT began to see increases in all categories of Weekly Travel Volume May 10-16.
+All our still negative and down from last year's traffic counts.
 The Dashboard will be updated weekly.

 Department of Motor Vehicles (DMV)March 17 - State DMV Millard Office (5730 S 144th Street) Closes to Walk-In Traffic.
 Office will not reopen.